akirataguchi115/agplv3re/README.md

 | GNU project approval      | Needs help 🙋 |

 ## Legal
-The difference between GPL + Classpath excetion vs. LGPL is the permission to combine work and reverse engineer: https://opensource.stackexchange.com/questions/1410/what-is-the-difference-between-gpl-classpath-exception-vs-lgpl
+The difference between GPL + Classpath exception vs. LGPL is the permission to combine work and reverse engineer: https://opensource.stackexchange.com/questions/1410/what-is-the-difference-between-gpl-classpath-exception-vs-lgpl

 Combining work is something natural to LGPL which AGPL users would not want to inherit.
 Reverse engineering however seems like a missed opportunity which is why AGPLv3RE was created.